-ALC_DVS.2 Sufficiency of security measures
+7.5.2.12 ALC_DVS.2 Sufficiency of security measures

-Development security is concerned with physical, procedural, personnel and other technical measures that may be used in the development environment to protect the TOE.

-This assurance component is a higher hierarchical component to EAL5 (only ALC_DVS.1 is found in EAL5).
-Due to the nature of the TOE, there is a need to justify the sufficiency of these procedures to protect the confidentiality and the integrity of the TOE.
+Development security is concerned with physical, procedural, personnel and other technical measures that may be used in the development environment to protect the TOE and the embedding product.
+The standard ALC_DVS.1 requirement mandated by EAL4 is not enough.
+Due to the nature of the TOE and embedding product, it is necessary to justify the sufficiency of these procedures to protect their confidentiality and integrity.
 ALC_DVS.2 has no dependencies.

-AVA_VAN.5 Advanced methodical vulnerability analysis
+7.5.2.13 AVA_VAN.5 Advanced methodical vulnerability analysis